NeuroBridge/Annotation-Project/Notes/inception_management_notes.md

 These notes are just so that we can remember what we were doing to get things working.

+## Mass File Upload

+During the massive upload of all of the text files for annotation, the system crashed with an `OutOfMemoryError: Java Heap Space` for (apparently) 6 files.
+Not sure if this is a problem with these particular files or with doing all of Ray's files back to back at once.
+The files were:

++ PMC6087614
++ PMC6128779
++ PMC6130867
++ PMC6150844
++ PMC6177312
++ PMC6205927

+At least those were the only files listed as having errors.

 ## Manual Ontology Settings

 For the imported ontology, we had to manually set root concepts: